kloverde/java-NumberUtil/README.md

 2. If you use Eclipse, install Buildship if you don't already have it
 3. Update `buildScriptsDir` in gradle.properties to reflect the path where you put BuildScripts

-...or just do your own thing because this project is so small ;)
+...or just do your own thing because this project is so simple ;)

 ## Thanks